MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 ## DESCRIPTION

-Enable or disable the restricted search setting with the default being disabled.
-The first time when the setting is enabled the allow list is empty.
+Enable or disable the restricted search setting for the tenant.
+When the cmdlet is run for the first time, the allow list will be empty.

 ## EXAMPLES